openid/fapi/fapi-2_0-security-profile.md

 This document was developed by the OpenID FAPI Working Group.

-We would like to thank Takahiko Kawasaki, Filip Skokan, Nat Sakimura, Stuart Low, Dima Postnikov, Torsten Lodderstedt, Travis Spencer, Brian Campbell, Ralph Bragg, Łukasz Jaromin, Pedram Hosseyni, Ralf Küsters, Tim Würtele, Edmund Jay and Aaron Parecki for their valuable feedback and contributions that helped to evolve this document.
+We would like to thank Takahiko Kawasaki, Filip Skokan, Nat Sakimura, Stuart Low, Dima Postnikov, Torsten Lodderstedt, Travis Spencer, Brian Campbell, Ralph Bragg, Łukasz Jaromin, Pedram Hosseyni, Ralf Küsters, Tim Würtele, Edmund Jay, Aaron Parecki and Hideki Ikeda for their valuable feedback and contributions that helped to evolve this document.

 # Notices